kristinaMujakic/Heard/README.md

 - Explore the Teams route to facilitate effective team collaboration, addressing summarized blockers in a snap.

 3. **Team Blockers - Resolving Blockers:**
-- Click on a specific team to access the Teams_Blockers route, interact with individual blockers by liking them, and see the number of previous likes for each blocker.
+- Click on a specific team to access the Team Blockers route, interact with individual blockers by liking them, and see the number of previous likes for each blocker.

 ## Feedback and Contribution